 Mr. Lindfelt has enjoyed a distinguished career in aerospace, defense businesses and identity management.
 Prior to joining Alerion Capital Group, Mr. Lindfelt was Deputy to the Chairman for Operations for L-1 Identity Solutions.
 Prior to L-1, Mr. Lindfelt held senior executive positions at Lockheed Martin as Vice President of the Intelligence, Surveillance and Reconnaissance business units.
 Prior to Lockheed, Mr. Lindfelt held a variety of roles, including executive and operational management positions at Loral Space & Communications Ltd., Scitor Corporation and the Loral Corporation.
 He is a graduate of American International College and has a Master’s Degree from Northeastern University.
 Mr. Lindfelt has served on numerous non-profit and governmental boards and currently serves on the board of Learning Services, a brain injury rehabilitation company, in addition to the company board of Apex.

 Mr. Unruh’s experience has focused on new business development, strategic alliances, and product/service introduction within the technology industry.
 This experience has included functional roles spanning business development, marketing, finance, procurement, supply chain management, engineering, support, and general management.
 Prior to joining Alerion, Mr. Unruh was a Senior Director of Business Development with Oracle Corporation.
-Prior to Oracle, he was primarily involved in formation and development of new divisions, business units, products and services within Hewlett-Packard, Unisys, Memorex, and Fairchild Camera and Instrument.
-Mr. Unruh has been a long time advisor and advocate of technology and of science education including as an elected trustee of the Arizona Technology Council, board member of the Arizona Technology Foundation, board member of The Leonardo science and technology museum, long-time elected trustee of the Utah Information Technology Association, member of the Utah Science Advisory Council, and member of the Westminster College MBA Technology Advisory board.
+Prior to Oracle, he was primarily involved in formation and development of new divisions, business units, products and services within Hewlett-Packard, Unisys, and Memorex.
+Mr. Unruh is an elected trustee of the Arizona Technology Council and the Arizona Technology Foundation, having served previously as an elected trustee of the Utah Information Technology Association.
 Mr. Unruh has a B.S. in Electrical Engineering from Purdue University and an MBA from the University of Michigan.
-Current board memberships include Apex, Isonas, and Navigator.

 Ms. Wolcott brings to Alerion a rich experience working with high-level executives and supporting dynamic businesses.
 Prior to joining Alerion, Ms. Wolcott worked with the executive team at APL, one of the world’s leading ocean carriers.
 Preceding APL, Ms. Wolcott gained diverse operational experience spanning industries with companies like EMSI, a leading, national provider of medical information services, and Delphi Packard Electric, an automotive electronics provider.